TaliesinSoftworks/sapa/sample.md

 > Not a nasty, dirty, wet hole, full of the ends of worms and an oozy smell,

-__Yemur asambansam asasa, siata, turun, koy ramaren agalsokal pasumi adehanisam koy uku adaileta,__
+__Yemur asambansam asasa, siata, turun, koy ramaren agal pasumi adehanisam koy uku adaileta,__

 > nor yet a dry, bare, sandy hole, with nothing in it to sit down on or to eat.